Why Choose TWU Education of the Deaf?

 - TASC: required for all teachers in classrooms where sign is used.
 TWU students must take in November prior to student teaching.

-- TExES: (Texas Exam of Essential Skills) pre-service teachers must take PPR exam and the Deaf/Hard of Hearing exam.
+- TExES: (Texas Examination of Educator Standards) pre-service teachers must take PPR exam and the Deaf/Hard of Hearing exam.
 These exams should be taken the semester PRIOR to student teaching.